Quartz Clock Movement Removal

-The round disk at the bottom of the quartz clock pendulum is known as a bob.
-Quartz pendulum bobs come in three sizes to choose from.
-To install the bob onto the pendulum, just slide the rod into the bob.
+Furthermore, the bob is the round disk at the bottom of the quartz clock pendulum.
+Quartz pendulum bobs come in three different sizes.
+So slide the rod into the bob to install it onto the pendulum.
 It is only a friction fit and the screw is only for decoration.

 Quartz Clock Pendulum Rod

-This is the pendulum rod for a quartz battery operated pendulum movement.
+This is the pendulum rod for a quartz battery pendulum movement.
 It is 16 inches at its longest length.
-This can be shortened to any length less than 16 inches.
-The back of the pendulum rod is notched each inch to make it easy.
-Just bend and snap to any length under 16 inches.
+However, it shortens to any length less than 16 inches.
+The back of the pendulum rod has notches every inch to make it easy.
+Simply bend and snap to make any length less than 16 inches.

 2 1/8 inch (54mm), 2 3/4 inch (70mm), 3 1/2 (90mm)